hemanthsudo950/Auto_Habit_Tracker/README.md

 | `/add` | POST | Add a new habit (`habit`, `time` form fields) |
 | `/complete/<id>` | POST | Mark a habit as completed |
 | `/delete/<id>` | POST | Delete a habit |

+## License

+No license added yet — to be decided later.